Luigi Calabresi: Assassination of Calabresi

-On 17 May 1972, at 09:15 hrs, after Luigi Calabresi had exited from his home at 6 via Cherubini and started to walk towards his office, a man approached him from behind and fired two gunshots, one hitting Calabresi in the back and the other in the neck.
+On 17 May 1972, at 09:15, after Luigi Calabresi had exited from his home at 06:00 via Cherubini and started to walk towards his office, a man approached him from behind and fired two gunshots, one hitting Calabresi in the back and the other in the neck.
 The gunman then entered a "blue Fiat 125" whose driver sped away into the traffic.
 Calabresi died almost immediately.

 Lotta Continua, the day after Calabresi's killing, released a statement: "Political murder is certainly not the decisive weapon for the emancipation of the masses from capitalist domination, just as clandestine armed action is certainly not the decisive form of the class struggle in the phase we are going through.
 But these considerations cannot in any way induce us to deplore Calabresi's killing."
 The newspaper's main title read, "Calabresi is dead, the main culprit of the assassination of Pinelli."